SidneyMachara/la-deployer/README.md

 # la-Deployer

 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/)

 Zero-downtime deployment

-This is simply a script to help automate deploying a laravel project on a Ubuntu virtual private sever ( VPS ) like Digital Ocean drpolet.
+This is simply a script to help automate deploying a laravel project on a Ubuntu virtual private sever ( VPS ) like Digital Ocean droplet.

 Best for beginners looking to depoly as fast as possible without doing much, Or anyone looking to to avoid repeating the boring cycle of basic web server configuration.